robert-e-roy/SimpleSolarBatteryMonitor/Simple Solar Battery Monitor/Readme.txt

 Simple battery voltage monitor , for manual enteries

-1 have a battery max 10
+1 have a battery max 13
     Name, Nomial voltage, ( color )
     2 log each time you check voltage
-    Date, id, voltage
+    Date, id, voltage calulate % and color code measurem with load and open are differnt
-    2 Array need index and "join"
-    or
-    1 Array of names, 1 array for each batteri,

-    each struct has a log array

     store in UserDefaults